QuantEcon/lecture-source-py/source/rst/perm_income.rst

     One way to solve the consumer's problem is to apply *dynamic programming* as in :doc:`this lecture <lqcontrol>`.
 We do this later.
-But first we use an alternative approach that is revealing and shows the work that dynamic programming does for us behind the scenes
+But first we use an alternative approach that is revealing and shows the work that dynamic programming does for us behind the scenes.

 In doing so, we need to combine